4 Channel Amplifiers For Cars

 Car audio sound quality is affected by a number of factors including vehicle design, vehicle components, and vehicle maintenance.
 The main factor will be the quality of the components that you fit and the quality of the wiring that you install.

-The position of your speakers and tweeters in relation to where you sit, the amount of speakers you install and the number of amps you fit to control the sytem will all play into how good, or bad your system sounds.
+The position of your speakers and tweeters in relation to where you sit, the number of speakers you install, and the number of amps you fit to control the system will all play into how good, or bad your system sounds.

 1. Filters

-Most amps are fitted with two filters: the high pass and low pass.
-High pass filters pick up on high frequency signals and sends them out to the speakers equipped to play them.
-The same occurs with the low pass filters sending out the low frequency signals to their player which is the subwoofer.
+Most amps are fitted with two filters: the high pass and the low pass.
+High-pass filters pick up high-frequency signals and send them out to the speakers equipped to play them.
+The same occurs with the low pass filters sending out the low-frequency signals to their player, the subwoofer.

 2. THD- Total Harmonic Distortion

 Distortion occurs during decoding when the signal reaches the amp before it is pushed through the speakers.
-To limit this aim for an amp with the lowest THD which is anything below 3 percent.
-Anything higher distorts the actual sounds producing a distinct difference in the overall quality.
+Aim for an amp with the lowest THD, anything below 3 percent to limit this.
+Anything higher distorts the actual sounds, producing a distinct difference in the overall quality.

 3. Signal-to-Noise Ratio (SNR)